 Made of leather, synthetic fabric, and lots of insulation, these mittens are quite warm.
 However, the internal lining is actually a glove, which is somewhat strange to us given that it is not removable.
 This makes getting in and out of the mittens a bit of a pain, especially with damp or sweaty hands.

 - Pros: Very warm, budget friendly

-- Cons: Liner is a glove (not a mitten), and is not removable, not available on REI/Backcountry, inconsistent/small sizing
+- Cons: Liner is a glove (not a mitten), and is not removable, inconsistent/small sizing

-Although these are a great mitten, they do have some drawbacks – the liners aren’t attached properly inside the mittens so they tend to bunch unevenly and become uncomfortable.
+Although these are great and warm ski mittens, they do have some drawbacks – the liners aren’t attached properly inside the mittens so they tend to bunch unevenly and become uncomfortable.
 There also aren’t any hand warmer pockets, which make it difficult to use external heat to warm up your fingers.

 - Pros: Warm and weatherproof, removable fleece mitten liners that can be worn separately

 - Cons: Poor liner design, no hand warmer pockets